zhengjie2002/tp/docs/DeveloperGuide.md

 ## Appendix E: Instructions for manual testing

 Given below are the instructions for manual testing of SGSafe.
+Please note that NOT all commands have been listed.

 ### Launch and Startup